Nico-Gabriel/hand_detection/README.md

 ## License

-This project is free software, and may be redistributed under the [MIT-LICENSE](LICENSE).
+This project is free software and may be redistributed under the [MIT-LICENSE](LICENSE).